Sources & Citations Policy

 Our report engine validates citations in multiple places: automated URL-structure checks, source-count validation against the cited text, and human review by the senior reviewer before publication.
 Fabricated citations are the most damaging failure mode of AI-assisted research and we treat them as a hard stop.

-Our reports do not typically name specific law firms, advisory boutiques, consultancies, or recruitment firms.
-Naming firms in research creates conflict-of-interest risk (we're not a directory platform) and rarely survives editorial review.
-Buyers pay for analysis, not placement.
+Our reports do not typically name specific law firms, advisory boutiques, consultancies, or recruitment firms inside the analysis.
+Naming firms in research creates conflict-of-interest risk and rarely survives editorial review.
+Buyers pay for analysis, not a seat.
+Where firms do appear next to a report on its public landing page or configurator, they appear as clearly-labelled Expert-Partner Brochures - paid for by the firm, separate from the report content, and never cross-cited inside the analysis.
+See the Editorial Policy for the boundary.